Taliban sign deal to buy Russian oil, gas and wheat

 The agreement marks the first international economic deal that the Taliban administration has signed since coming to power.
 It is seen as the first attempt by the regime to open the country up and improve trade ties with its Central Asian neighbours.

-Azizi said Russia would supply 1mn tonnes of gasoline, 1mn tonnes of diesel, 500,000 tonnes of liquefied petroleum gas (LPG) and 2mn tonnes of wheat per year.
+Azizi said Russia would supply 1mn tonnes per year of gasoline, 1mn tpy of diesel, 500,000 tpy of liquefied petroleum gas (LPG) and 2mn tpy of wheat per year.
 No details of pricing were released, but Azizi confirmed that the Taliban would buy the commodities at a discount to global prices.

 The Taliban have faced a severe economic crisis since taking control of Afghanistan in August 2021, following the hasty withdrawal of US occupying forces.
 Washington froze $7bn of Afghan central bank reserves held in the US following its departure.
 The Taliban took over an economy in tatters and increasingly dislocated.

-Moscow rapidly but tentatively moved to fill the void and, despite maintaining the designation of the Taliban as a terrorist organisation—while at the same time in recent months agreeing recognition for a Taliban delegation in the Russian capital—has been actively working to improve relations with Kabul as Russia is interested in opening up a southern economic and transit corridor via Central Asia to tap extensive markets in South Asia.
+Moscow rapidly but tentatively moved to fill the void and, despite maintaining the designation of the Taliban as a terrorist organisation – while at the same time in recent months agreeing recognition for a Taliban delegation in the Russian capital – has been actively working to improve relations with Kabul as Russia is interested in opening up a southern economic and transit corridor via Central Asia to tap extensive markets in South Asia.

 Azizi said the Taliban was working to diversify its trading partners and that Russia had offered the Taliban administration a discount to average global commodity prices.